 1. Cat-Cow Pose

 Sitting on the bike for hours at a time can result in back stiffness and pain.
-Cat and cow pose gently stretch the spine to relieve tension in the shoulders and lower back.
+Cat-cow pose gently stretches the spine to relieve tension in the shoulders and lower back, making it wonderful for those with poor riding posture.
 By actively engaging your core throughout the pose, this practice also acts as a core exercise.

 2. Downward Dog

 If you’ve done yoga before, you’re probably familiar with downward dog.
-Downward dog is a great pose for strengthening the upper back and shoulders while also stretching out your calves and opening your shoulders.
-This stretch is frequently used as a resting position between other yoga poses, so it’s a great pose to learn if you want to combine your poses.
+Downward dog is a great pose for cyclists.
+Not only does it strengthen the upper back and shoulders but also stretches out your hamstrings and calves.
+This pose is frequently used as a resting position, so it’s a great pose to learn if you want to combine your poses.